Chancellor’s Day: Beyond Suffrage

 Immerse yourself in the exhibition Beyond Suffrage: A Century of New York Women in Politics and discover over 100 years of women’s political activism in New York City.

-In this full-day workshop for high school educators, celebrate the women who changed politics – in New York and beyond – tracing their political activism from the struggle to win the vote, through the 20th century, and into our own times.
+In partnership with the NYCDOE Social Studies Department celebrate the women who changed politics – in New York and beyond – tracing their political activism from the struggle to win the vote, through the 20th century, and into our own times.

 The Museum is CTLE certified.
 Participation in this program provides 5 hours of CTLE credit.